LiangGao/TimeMotionGUI/README.md

 GUI for Time Motion Workflow Data Analysis, to visualize changes in orthopaedic clinic workflow with the implementation of electronic medical record, for University of Arizona Medical Center - Tucson.

 # History:
+v0.5 (and 0.4) added the function to plot time for each physician, for all time or certain year; improved the way to make plots (now three plots in one figure); also added the button to choose the sqlite file.

 v0.3 added the function to plot the time for individual patient; added the function to plot the time spent by individual physicians; removed the canvas (for now); user can execute SQL query now.
 Goal for v0.4: to sort time spent by visit type, and year; improve the way to make plots.